AndyObtiva/glimmer-dsl-tk/README.md

       checkbutton {
         grid :row => 5, :column => 1, :pady => 5, :sticky => "w"
         text "Drop here to destroy a widget"

+        # drop_target true
+        # This is an alternative to `drop_target true` with manual consumption of transferred data
         on_drop do |event|
           event.target.text = event.data
           # execute asynchronously after 100ms to ensure all events have been processed before destruction